Ferenc Puskás: Early years

 Ferenc Purczeld was born on 1 April 1927 to a German (Danube Swabian) family in Budapest and brought up in Kispest, then a suburb, today part of the city.
 His mother, Margit Biró (1904–1976), was a seamstress.
-He began his career as a junior with Kispest AC, where his father, who had previously played for the club, was a coach.
+He began his career as a junior with Kispest Honvéd, where his father, who had previously played for the club, was a coach.

 In 1937, his father changed the family name to Puskás.
 He initially used the pseudonym "Miklós Kovács" to help circumvent the minimum age rules before officially signing at the age of 12.
 Among his early teammates was his childhood friend and future international teammate József Bozsik.
-He made his first senior appearance for Kispest in November 1943 in a match against Nagyváradi AC.
+He made his first senior appearance for Kispest in November 1943 in a match against NAC.
 It was here where he received the nickname "Öcsi" or "Buddy".

+On 19 February 1949, Puskás scored seven goals for Kispest in a 11–3 win against Győr.
 Kispest was taken over by the Hungarian Ministry of Defence in 1949, becoming the Hungarian Army team and changing its name to Budapest Honvéd.
 As a result, football players were given military ranks.
 Puskás eventually became a major (Hungarian: Őrnagy), which led to the nickname "The Galloping Major".
 As the army club, Honvéd used conscription to acquire the best Hungarian players leading to the recruitment of Zoltán Czibor and Sándor Kocsis.
 During his career at Budapest Honvéd, Puskás helped the club win five Hungarian League titles.
 He also finished as top goal scorer in the league in 1947–48, 1949–50, 1950 and 1953, scoring 50, 31, 25 and 27 goals, respectively.
 In 1948, he was the top goal scorer in Europe.